maxlambertini/Warp2010/README.md

 It's written in C++ using multiplatform QT Libraries ( http://qt.nokia.com )

-It has been developed on a windows machine using Mingw as compiler and QTCreator as ide.
+First releases have been developed on a windows machine using Mingw as compiler and QTCreator as ide.
+Latest ones are developed on a Linux Fedora machine (however, from time to time I also test windows build.
+If a kind soul wants to test the whole stuff on MacOS, well... here's the code :-)

-With the same setup (QT+QTCreator) I compiled this program under Ubuntu 10.x and OSX Leopard.
-Binaries for OSX have also been tested on OSX Snow Leopard.

-This source is published under GPL 2.0
+Major feature of this release:

+* Full Celestia stellar system generation, down to the textures.
+* Moving from raw pointers to smart pointers (`QVector` and `QSharedPointer`)
+* Inclusion of Libnoise (http://libnoise.sourceforge.net) as a texture generation engine

+It's something I'm developing in my spare time, so don't hold your breath.